zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/_index.md

 To enable the single sign-on (SSO) method as SAML 2.0, you need to manually create an application on the IdP server.

+##### Creating SP Manually at Okta

+To kickstart the SAML module with Okta, refer to the images below.
+Ensure to log in with [Okta Developer](https://developer.okta.com/) credentials.
 In the new application, configure the following fields and get the IdP metadata URL:

 * Single Sign-On URL: This should be your application URL.